amirmahdioun/amirmahdioun/README.md

 A Front-end developer from Iran.
 <br>
-Master of chemistry and interested on aviation
+Master of physical chemistry and interested on aviation

 <h1 align="center">
   <a href="https://git.io/typing-svg">